Lehigh University Field Camp

 We are a selective, comprehensive, intellectually and physically challenging program that uses The Northern Rockies, Bighorn Basin, Tetons, Yellowstone, Montana and Idaho as our natural laboratory.
 Our camp meets or exceeds educational standards as reported by AGI and meets the requirements of many state professional geologist licensure accreditation, including those for the Commonwealth of Pennsylvania.

-We are looking forward to a great summer in 2020, our 45th year!
-Come join us!
+We are looking forward to a great summer in 2021!
+Hope you can join us!

 For a complete air travel package to and from camp, you can choose to either fly into Newark (EWR) or Philadelphia (PHL) or Allentown (ABE) on Thursday May 28th in time to make a 4pm meeting at Lehigh University in Bethlehem PA, OR we can pick you up at the Detroit (DTW) airport on Friday May 29th, around 4pm.